VoyVivika/Animator-Parameter-Finder/README.md

    - Speed
    - Time
 - Blend Trees
-   - There is a limiter on these because I had unity close a dozen times + the dozens trying to debug why it was doing that, if anyone would like to help refactor the code to make a limiter unnecessary please feel free to provide a pull request.
 - Animator State Behaviours in the Following Game Specific SDKs/CCKs:
    - ChilloutVR CCK
       - Animator Driver